leolost2605/emergency-alerts/README.md

 methods as described by the comments.
 For reference you can take a look at `Germany.vala`.

 The general flow is:
-- You've got multiple locations the user can choose from that will be requested by the client when the user starts a search
-- The user chooses some locations
-- From now on the client will automatically call refresh with the chosen locations on your provider
+- Your provider provides an updating list of warnings.
+The warnings in the list will be automatically displayed in the map and matched to locations (that have been selected by the user) based on their area.
+- The refresh method will be called on your provider in regular intervals with a list of coordinates that correspond to locations selected by the user
-- You take the location, remove outdated warnings, add new ones, and update current ones
+- You fetch the warnings for the given coordinates and update the warnings list.
+I.e. you remove outdated warnings, update existing ones and add new ones

-(This structure came from how the API of the German civil protection authority is structured.)
+- If your API doesn't support coordinate based queries or the given array is _null_ (not empty) you should populate the warnings list with all currently available warnings.

 The code style used is the [elementary OS code style](https://docs.elementary.io/develop/writing-apps/code-style).
 For vala documentation refer to the [elementary OS developer docs](https://docs.elementary.io/develop) and for API documentation to [valadoc](https://valadoc.org/).